Fullmetal235/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+ A interface that allows a programming language to manipulate the content, structure, and style of a website.

 2. What is an event?

+Actions that take place in a browser that are either initiated by the user or the browser.
+Mostly by using javascript.

 3. What is an event listener?

+ an interface to an element that waits and listen for the specified event to occur.

 4. Why would we convert a NodeList into an Array?

+NodeList are only array like, not actual arrays.
+Also, many array methods are not accessible using NodeList.

 5. What is a component?

+Components are reusable pieces of code that can be used to build elements sharing functionality and styling.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account